raxoft/form_input/README.md

 ### Supported Locales

-The `FormInput` currently includes translations of builtin error messages for the following locales:
+The `FormInput` currently includes translations of builtin error messages for the following languages:

 * English
 * Czech
 * Slovak
 * Polish

-To add support for another locale, simply copy the content of one of the most similar files found in the `form_input/r18n` directory to the appropriate translation file in your project, and translate it as you see fit.
+To add support for another language, simply copy the content of one of the most similar files found in the `form_input/r18n` directory to the appropriate translation file in your project, and translate it as you see fit.